Published on: Oct 04, 2017, Last Edited: Mar 11, 2020

 Overstaying a visa waiver or visa whilst in the United States and violating the conditions of a visa are deemed egregious violations.
 Thus, individuals who have overstayed a previous U.S. visa or ESTAs can expect to have trouble in obtaining subsequent visas or electronic travel authorizations for the United States.
 Even a day spent over the allotted time permitted on a visa or an ESTA will have consequences for the future admission prospects of an ESTA applicant.

-“Have you traveled to, or been present in Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen on or after March 1, 2011?”
+“Have you traveled to, or been present in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011??”

 Answering “Yes” to these eligibility questions will likely result in an ESTA application being refused.
 Thus, ensure you fully understand the questions by reading them carefully before answering.
 Should you answer “Yes”, the system will prompt you to confirm your answer before proceeding.
 Misleading or intentionally providing false information on your eligibility questions, or any part of your form, will likely result in a denial of your ESTA application.